JalaliLabUCLA/2024_279AS_Project3_Lane_Detection/README.md

 *5.5.
 Error Solution*

 The YOLOP code is slightly modified from its original repository due to some bugs:

 a.
 Error: can't pickle generator objects.
 This error is solved by modifying some code according to this [website](https://blog.csdn.net/gong4717/article/details/125829915). \
 b.
 RuntimeError: result type Float can't be cast to the desired output type long int.
-This error is mainly due to the incompatible version, and can be solved by changing the CUDA and PyTorch versions suggested by the [website](https://github.com/ultralytics/yolov5/issues/8405).
+This error is mainly due to incompatible versions, and can be solved by changing the CUDA and PyTorch version suggested by the [website](https://github.com/ultralytics/yolov5/issues/8405).

 **6. Train another Model on PST Preprocessed Data**